The Wallflowers: 2004–2005: Rebel, Sweetheart

-In July 2004, The Wallflowers returned to the studio to record their fifth album, Rebel, Sweetheart.
-This time the band decided to record in Atlanta, Georgia, which is where their producer for this album, Brendan O'Brien, is based.
+In July 2004, The Wallflowers began to record their fifth album, Rebel, Sweetheart.
+This time the band decided to record in Atlanta, where their producer for the album, Brendan O'Brien, is based.
 O'Brien also contributed on guitar.
-Fred Eltringham joined The Wallflowers as their new drummer.
-Jakob Dylan wrote the songs, of which keyboardist Rami Jaffee has said: "What I did notice is that kind of upbeat song with some pretty scary lyrics."
+Fred Eltringham joined The Wallflowers as their drummer.
+Jakob Dylan wrote the songs and keyboardist Rami Jaffee said, "What I did notice is that kind of upbeat song with some pretty scary lyrics."
 Dylan painted the album's cover art himself.

-On October 14, 2004, the Warren Zevon tribute album Enjoy Every Sandwich: The Songs of Warren Zevon was released, on which The Wallflowers covered Zevon's 1978 song "Lawyers, Guns and Money."
+On October 14, 2004, Enjoy Every Sandwich: The Songs of Warren Zevon, a Warren Zevon tribute album, was released.
+The Wallflowers covered Zevon's 1978 song "Lawyers, Guns and Money on it."
 In promotion of the album, The Wallflowers performed "Lawyers, Guns and Money" on the Late Show with David Letterman with Zevon's son, Jordan, on October 12, 2004.
 On October 31, 2004, The Wallflowers were flown via military transport plane to the USS John C. Stennis aircraft carrier in the middle of the Pacific Ocean to perform for the returning troops.

 Rebel, Sweetheart was released on May 24, 2005, and was met with positive reviews.
 Despite widespread critical acclaim, Rebel, Sweetheart performed relatively poorly commercially, peaking at No. 40 on the Billboard 200.
 However, the first single from the album, "The Beautiful Side of Somewhere", hit No. 5 on AAA radio.
 The second single was "God Says Nothing Back".
-This was the first Wallflowers album to be released on DualDisc.
-On one side was the album, and on the other was a DVD that included exclusive performances and arrangements of some of the band's songs, as well as an interview with comedian Jon Lovitz.
-In promotion of the album, The Wallflowers did concerts for the Oxygen Custom Concert Series and PBS Soundstage.
-Around the time of the album's release, the band set out on what would be their last tour for two years.
+That was the first Wallflowers album to be released on DualDisc.
+On one side was the album,and on the other was a DVD that included exclusive performances and arrangements of some of the band's songs, as well as an interview with comedian Jon Lovitz.
+In promoting the album, The Wallflowers performed concerts for the Oxygen Custom Concert Series and PBS Soundstage.
+Around the time of the album's release, the band began their last tour for at least two years.
 They were joined by Stuart Mathis on lead guitar.
 After 2005, The Wallflowers ended their relationship with Interscope Records.